 And I did write a book where every single character it was a low-down, no-good unrepentant, unapologetic mean-ass bastard or bitch and that one sold a bit better and everybody who’s read it has indeed described it as entertaining and fun.
 I’m talking about my homage (some would say outright theft) to Hammer horror films:

 I could also restore some stuff I had originally written but was persuaded to take out.
 The original version of It Seemed Like A Good Idea At The Time had a lot more violence, some pretty racy sex scenes and harsher, rougher language.
 But by taking all that out it meant that it wasn’t the story it wanted to be.
 It Seemed Like A Good Idea At The Time wanted to be raunchy, profane, deliriously violent and madcap in its exploitation sleaze and I had taken all that away from the book and on that level, it deserved to fail.
 Because it wasn’t the story it was supposed to be.

-But if we’re good and faithful, we sometimes get a second chance and so I’m going to take another crack at Diamondback: It Seemed Like A Good Idea At The Time.
-And you’ll be able to accompany me on the rewrite as I intend to present the story in serialized form, just as it was originally presented long ago on the much beloved Frontier original fiction website.
-Details will be on my Patreon page if you’re interested (and I hope you are) but if you’re not, that’s okay as well.
-We’ll still be friends.
+But if we’re good and faithful, we sometimes get a second chance and so I took another crack at Diamondback: It Seemed Like A Good Idea At The Time.
+It was presented as a serialized novel on my Patreon just as it was originally presented long ago on the much beloved Frontier original fiction website.
+The completed book is now in the hands of Tommy Hancock where I presume it will eventually be published as the debut novel of my Pro Se imprint.

 As always, I thank you for your kind attention and your tolerance in putting up with my ramblings and as always I urge you to keep track of what I’m doing both here and over at Usimi Dero which I where I spend much of my Facebook time.
 You can also friend me at my personal Facebook page.
 I’m a pretty friendly guy.